smalltalk-ai/botpress-messenger/README.md

 #### 4. Setup Hostname

   4.1.
-You need to manually set your **hostname**, here are some you secure tunnels to localhost tools, we suggest you to use for local development:
+You need to manually set your **hostname**.
+We suggest you to some one of the following tools to create a secure tunnel to your localhost:

   - **[pagekite](https://pagekite.net/)** *(highly recommanded, to get a fix url)*
   - **[localtunnel](https://github.com/localtunnel/localtunnel)** *(recommanded)*